What type of content do you primarily create?

 - Depending on software quality, it can produce errors.

-Human transcription services involve sending your audio files to a company where transcriptionists produce them for you.
+Human transcription services involve sending your audio files to a company where professional transcriptionists produce text for you.
 These professionals manually transcribe the audio, accounting for nuances, accents, and context.
-Law and medicine industries often use human transcription services for times when accuracy is of the utmost importance.
+Law and medicine industries often use human transcription services for situations when accuracy and privacy are of the utmost importance.

 Pros: